emory-cs-infovis-master/travel-report/README.md

 - [8%] Clear communication of paper's methodology & contributions
 - [7%] Thoughtful critique of the presentation

-each, for the four talks.
+each, for the four talks, plus
-+ [12%] Discussion of overall impressions of the conference
+- [12%] Discussion of overall impressions of the conference